introlab/opentera/docs/services/teraserver/OpenTera_AccessRoles.md

 # Access Roles
 OpenTera access to [REST API](api/API) is limited depending on the role the currently logged on usertype (user, participant, device, service) has for a specific service.

-Since the core module of OpenTera (TeraServer) is basically a service by itself, it defines its own access levels based on projects and sites objects (see [database objects](../../developers/Database-Structure) for more information on those objects).
+Since the core module of OpenTera (TeraServer) is a service by itself, it defines its own access levels based on projects and sites objects (see [database objects](../../developers/Database-Structure) for more information on those objects).
 Thus, it adheres to the [service-role model](../Services-Access).

 As users, participants, devices and services only have access to their particular API, roles are not defined the same depending on the API.

 The tables below use this legend: